Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

-# 🎮 Smörgåsbord Performance Optimization Guide
+# 🎮 Performance Optimization Guide for PC Gaming and 7DtD specifically

-This document outlines recommended steps to improve performance when using the Smörgåsbord ModList for 7 Days to Die.

 Not all suggestions apply equally to every system.

+Many of the options are hardware specific, or based on personal preference.

+If you do everything in this guide, you could see a 2-20% boost to FPS in your gaming.

 Your mileage may vary.

 ---